GPS Visualizer

 Waypoint outline opacity

 In SVG or JPEG/PNG maps, this is the opacity, from 0 to 100, of the line around the circumeference of your waypoints.
-In Google Earth KML files, this parameter is used for the overall opacity of the marker icon.
+(Unfortunately, in JPEG & PNG maps, values between 1% and 99% are ignored; if you don't set it to 0%, it will be 100%.)
+In Google Maps or Google Earth KML files, this parameter is used for the overall opacity of the marker icon.

 [top]